megado123/searchpatent/README.md

 # [Search Patent](http://searchpatent.azurewebsites.net)
-This application is intented to provide search functionality against the patent database hosted in Azure and made accessible through Azure Search with a Python Flask Front End with d3 extensions
+The [Search Patent](http://searchpatent.azurewebsites.net) application is intented to provide search functionality against the patent database hosted in Azure and made accessible through Azure Search with a Python Flask Front End with d3 extensions

 *Good news* This install is not required